 In different parts of the mold component, when the shrinkage is uneven then it is called warping.

-Due to the difference in speed of the injection of molten metal, the molten plastic stick to the mold surface only and this is a failure of not completely solidifying in the mold cavity.
+Due to the difference in speed of the injection of molten metal, the molten plastic sticks to the mold surface only, and this is a failure of not completely solidifying in the mold cavity.

-This is the explanation for the defects of Injection Molding Process.
+This is the explanation for the defects of the Injection Molding Process.

 The advantages of Injection Moulding Process are as follows.

-The disadvantages of Injection Moulding Process are as follows.
+The disadvantages of Injection Molding Process are as follows.

-The applications of Injection Moulding Process are as follows.
+The applications of the Injection Moulding Process are as follows.

-Watch a Youtube video on Injection Moulding Process.
+Watch a Youtube video on the Injection Moulding Process.

 This is a detailed explanation of the Injection Moulding Process.
-If you have any doubts, let us know, we can solve it soon.
+If you have any doubts, let us know, we can solve them soon.